serverpod/serverpod_docs/README.md

 # Serverpod documentation website
+This is the code for Serverpod's official documentation.
+If you are contributing, please only edit files in the `docs` directory.
+The Serverpod team will handle any updates to existing versions if necessary.
+You can view the updated documentation by choosing the _Next_ option in the top menu bar.

+### Install
 Make sure that you have Node.js installed on your computer.

-### Install

 ```
 $ cd serverpod_docs